senseilein/number-guesser-starting/README.md

 **Write JavaScript functions to power a small guessing game**
 * **I have updated the `script.js` file** based on the instructions provided below.

-* the html, css and game.js files were provided with the instructions.
+* the html, css and game.js files were provided with the instructions (not my code)
 <br>